top of page

 • For the first 24 hours before and after your service, discontinue use of brow growth serums to avoid any potential adverse reaction to the products used during the service.

-• Do not scrub or use exfoliating cosmetics or makeup remover wipes on treated brows, as this will cause the tint to fade very quickly.
+• Your brows should be washed daily, however, do not scrub or use exfoliating cosmetics or makeup remover wipes on treated brows, as this will cause the tint to fade very quickly.

 • Exposure to the sun/UV lights for long periods can cause the tint to fade quicker.